madoar/angular-archwizard/README.md

 #### \(stepExit\)
-Similar to `stepEnter` you can add a `stepExit` attribute to the wizard step environment, if you want to call a function every time a wizard step is exited either by pressing on a component with a `nextStep` or `previousStep` directive, or by a click on the navigation bar.
+Similar to `stepEnter` you can add a `stepExit` attribute to the wizard step environment, if you want to call a function every time a wizard step is exited either by pressing on a component with an `awNextStep` or `awPreviousStep` directive, or by a click on the navigation bar.
 `stepExit`, like `stepEnter` can call the given function with an argument of type `MovingDirection` that signalises in which direction the step was exited.

 #### Parameter overview
-Possible `<wizard-step>` parameters:
+Possible `<aw-wizard-step>` parameters:

 | Parameter name                | Possible Values                                                                                      | Default Value |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------- | ------------- |